xiphonics/picoTracker/usermanual/content/pages/theme.md

 * Consider using complementary colors for highlights to make important elements stand out
 * If you're performing in low-light conditions, consider using darker background colors to reduce screen glare
 * For better visibility in bright environments, use higher contrast between foreground and background colors
+* When sharing themes, consider including the theme name in the filename for easy identification